Latitudeda/PhotoCAD_Docs/docs/en/example_manual/useful_export_gds.rst

      * cell name: The cell name indicated in the GDS file.

      * layers: First point out all the layers in the GDS file, and assign them to the layers in your PDK.
-User are allowed to link the layers to PDK layers e.g., ``TECH.LAYER.FWG_COR``, ignore the layer in the GDS file e.g., "_IGNORE_", or generate a new layer e.g., "80/30".
+User are allowed to link the layers to PDK layers e.g., ``TECH.LAYER.FWG_COR``, ignore the layer in the GDS file e.g., "_IGNORE_", or directly use the layer ID in the PDK e.g., "80/30".

      * ports: